How to Read Stock Charts and Trading Patterns

 Stock chart patterns for traders

-As shown in the chart below, stocks that move up over a period of time with a series of higher highs and higher lows are essentially in uptrends; stocks that move down with lower highs and lower lows over a period of time are in downtrends.
+As shown in the chart below, stocks that move up over a period of time with a series of higher highs and higher lows are considered to be in uptrends; stocks that move down with lower highs and lower lows over a period of time are in downtrends.

 Spotting trends, support, and resistance